 THE FOLLOWING PART OF THIS FORM IS FOR COMPLETION BY THE MLRO

 Date report received:

 Date receipt of report acknowledged:

 CONSIDERATION OF DISCLOSURE:

 Action plan:

 OUTCOME OF CONSIDERATION OF DISCLOSURE:

 Are there reasonable grounds for suspecting money laundering activity?

 [Please tick the relevant box]

 If there are reasonable grounds for suspicion, will a report be made to the

 NCA?

 Yes/No

 If yes, please confirm date of report to NCA:

 [Please complete the details below]

 Details of liaison with the NCA regarding the report:

-Notice Period: to to
+Notice Period: to

 Moratorium Period: to to

 Is consent required from the NCA to any ongoing or imminent transactions which would otherwise

 be prohibited acts?

-be prohibited acts?
 Yes/ No

-Yes/ No

-Yes/ No If yes, please confirm full details below:
+If yes, please confirm full details below:

+Date consent received from NCA:

+Date consent given by you to employee

-If there are reasonable grounds to suspect money laundering, but you do not intend to report the matter to the NCA, please set out below the reason(s) for non-disclosure:
+If there are reasonable grounds to suspect money laundering, but you do not intend to report the

+matter to the NCA, please set out below the reason(s) for non-disclosure: